TraffordCouncil/SimpleSecurity/README.md

 SimpleSecurity
 ==============

-This project provides a library and reference application for ASP.NET MVC 4 (SimpleMemberhsip) and MVC 5 (ASP.NET Identity) that illustrates:
+This project provides a library and reference application for ASP.NET MVC 4 (SimpleMembership) and MVC 5 (ASP.NET Identity) that illustrates:

 - How to customize the user profile to include new properties.
 - How to enable migrations